ecorrea0/Posteable/README.md

 # README

-This is the sample application, an app made following: [*Ruby on Rails Tutorial: Learn Web Development with Rails*](https://www.railstutorial.org/)
+This is an app based on [*Ruby on Rails Tutorial: Learn Web Development with Rails*](https://www.railstutorial.org/)

 * Ruby version: 3.1.3
 * Rails version: 7.0.4